 The texter’s as fuck.
 Aka af or asf.

 The abbreviation af has been showing up regularly in digital communications for a number of years.
 When Jacob Eisenstein et al., of Carnegie Mellon University’s Department of Computer Science, presented their findings about “geographic lexical variation” at the 2011 meeting of the Linguistic Society of America, they noted that af usage was clustered in Los Angeles and Atlanta.
-A CMU press release summarized:
+Science Daily summarized their findings:

 While many of us might complain in tweets of being “very” tired, people in northern California tend to be “hella” tired, New Yorkers “deadass” tired and Angelenos are simply tired “af.”